shuber/phuby/README.md

 * autoloading with ruby `underscore` naming conventions
 * parenthesis are optional for method calls with no arguments
 * everything is an object, including classes

+## installation

+If you're using `Composer` simply require the `shuber-phuby` package.

+Otherwise you can download the `phuby` tar/zip or `git clone` this repository somewhere in your php include path.

+Then inside of your php files you can `require 'phuby/phuby.php'` to load the library.

 ## usage